omahs/docs-6/docs/contracts/lido.md

 #### Returns:

-A boolean value indicating whether the operation succeeded
+A boolean value indicating whether the operation succeeded.

 ### transferFrom()